MatFeaLib/MatFeaLib/matfealib/data/matminer/README.txt

-This features provides an API for accessing various properties of elements from the periodic table of elements.
+This collection includes properties of elements from the matminer package [https://hackingmaterials.lbl.gov/matminer/].